The Extragalactic Distance Database: The Color-Magnitude Diagrams and Tip of the Red Giant Branch Distances Catalog: Data

 In addition to providing footprints, we also use our two-filter data to create pseudo-color images of each field.
 These color images help to highlight the diversity of stellar environments present in each image, and allow the end user to examine our catalog for regions of interest (e.g. star clusters).
 Color images also serve an important public outreach purpose.
 Data from several targets in our programs have been used by us and others in the community to create images for the Astronomy Picture of the Day\footnote{\url{https://apod.nasa.gov/}} or the ESA/Hubble Astronomy Picture of the Week\footnote{\url{https://www.spacetelescope.org/images/potw/}}.

 We use DrizzlePac \citep{2015ASPC..495..281A} to combine the individual flc images into a deep, drizzled image for each filter.
 Since we only have photometry in two filters, we use an average of the two images for the green image.
 The three individual color images are then combined with APLpy \citep{2012ascl.soft08017R} $\&$ Montage \citep{2010ascl.soft10036J, 2017ASPC..512...81B}.
-The color images are then exported to Lightroom, where final adjustments are made.
+The images are then exported to Lightroom where adjustments to the color-stretches are made, providing the final color images with a high dynamic range.
 Our focus is on separating the young and old stellar populations; we do not give rigorous attention to creating a ``true-color" image.

 A sample color image for NGC~7640 is shown in the right panel of Figure \ref{NGC7640colors}.
 The HST/ACS field of view covers the majority of the disk, and thus highlights the key regions of this spiral galaxy.
 Prominently visible are the galactic bulge, dust lanes, numerous blue star clusters, as well as the many red giant branch stars.
 This overall procedure for developing our color images is relatively new, and thus many of the color images were developed with older techniques.
 We are in the process of updating all of these images.
 Figure \ref{IC4710} shows a comparison between the old and new F606W+F814W color images for IC4710.
 The updated image does a significantly better job at displaying both the high and low surface-brighness regions in this dwarf irregular galaxy.